 After your mortgage has been approved, a civil-law notary is necessary to finalize the ownership of the house.
 The notary can draw up the contract of sale, mortgage deed and deed to transfer ownership, which you will have to sign.
 We will check all the paperwork to make sure everything goes to plan.
 Congratulations!
 You’re the proud owner of a Dutch home!

 Now you own your beautiful Dutch home, it’s important to make sure nothing happens to it.
 Academica can help you get all the insurances you need to secure your house and all your valuable possessions.
 Because what happens in case of fire or rain damage?
 We have experienced partners that offer all the essential insurances at the best rates.

-"Working with Academica and Kimberly in particular made my experience of buying a home in the Netherlands much smoother and less stressful than it could have been.
-Kimberly caught mistakes in contracts I would have never seen, gave a lot of advice and helped me navigate through a process that was completely foreign to me.
-I was constantly reassured throughout the whole ordeal and when unforeseen, tricky circumstances arose, she gave me advice that has been incredibly helpful to me."
+"Working with Academica and Patrick in particular made my experience of buying a home in the Netherlands much smoother and less stressful than it could have been.
+Patrick caught mistakes in contracts I would have never seen, gave a lot of advice and helped me navigate through a process that was completely foreign to me.
+I was constantly reassured throughout the whole ordeal and when unforeseen, tricky circumstances arose, he gave me advice that has been incredibly helpful to me."

 Need advice?
 We’ll come meet you!

 Would you like to know your maximum mortgage?
 Or do you have other questions regarding buying a house in the Netherlands?
 We would love to help you!
 Stay where you are, we’ll come meet you.
 At your home, your office or even at your hotel.
 Whenever and wherever you wish.
 And don’t forget: your first consultation with Academica is always free.
 Call us now on 078 648 14 18 or fill in the form below.
 We can often plan a meeting the same day!

 Fill in the form below and we will contact you as soon as possible!
 We will need your first name, surname, phone number and email address, plus you can add a remark if you wish.